ProductivityAdvanced

 Momentum measures consistency.
 Are you making progress every week, or are you feast-and-famine?
 High momentum means you're building habits and systems that compound over time.

 KeyResults' momentum score tracks your consistency across multiple dimensions: Are you completing weekly reviews?
 Are you maintaining active goals?
+Are you updating progress regularly?
+The 3P Framework helps maintain momentum by requiring weekly reflection.

 Health Score: The System Overview